Last updated: 18 June 2021

 If you are a landlord in Wales with a tenant who has built up arrears during the pandemic or is still in the property having built up arrears before the pandemic, then complete our 2 minute survey.

-- House moves can start again with appropriate hygiene and distancing measures in place.
-Moving homes guidance can be read here.
+- Moving house is still allowed with appropriate hygiene and distancing measures in place.
+Guidance can be read here.

 - Property viewings can continue, though virtual viewings are encouraged.

-- Repairs, maintenance, cleaning and gardening services can continue with appropriate hygiene and distancing measures in place.
+- Repairs, maintenance, cleaning and gardening services can continue with appropriate hygiene and distancing measures.

 - Possession notices can still be served but the possession ban remains in place until 30 June.
 Read more below